-- deprived of due to the imposition of the penalty period; and - 3.
-A good faith effort to pursue all reasonable means to recover the transferred asset or the fair market value of the transferred asset was made, or documentation shows that the cost of any such effort would exceed the gross value of the assets subject to recovery.
+- 3. A good faith effort to pursue all reasonable means to recover the transferred asset or the fair market value of the transferred asset was made, or documentation shows that the cost of any such effort would exceed the gross value of the assets subject to recovery.
 These good faith efforts may include: - a.
-Seeking the advice of an attorney and pursuing legal or equitable remedies such as asset freezing, assignment, or injunction; or seeking modification, avoidance, or nullification of a court order, financial instrument, promissory note, loan, mortgage or other property agreement, or other similar transfer agreement; - Cooperating with any attempt to recover the transferred asset or the fair market value of the transferred asset.
+Seeking the advice of an attorney and pursuing legal or equitable remedies such as asset freezing, assignment, or injunction; or seeking modification, avoidance, or nullification of a court order, financial instrument, promissory note, loan, mortgage or other property agreement, or other similar transfer agreement; - b.
+Cooperating with any attempt to recover the transferred asset or the fair market value of the transferred asset.